PaulinaCzarnota/devops-lab-4/README.md

 - **Vagrant**
 - **Makefile & Build Tools**

-This project demonstrates a fully automated CI pipeline using Jenkins**, essential for modern software development workflows.
+This project demonstrates a fully automated CI pipeline using Jenkins, essential for modern software development workflows.